Michael Younesi

-Michael Younesi (born February, 1987) is an American filmmaker, whose directing and producing work includes television, films and advertisements.
+Michael Younesi (born February, 1987) is an American-Iranian filmmaker, whose directing and producing work includes television, films and advertisements.
 He is perhaps best known as director and executive producer of the Emmy-nominated Netflix series Project Mc2.
 He also directed the short film Liberation.
 He is a graduate of the USC School of Cinematic Arts.
 In December 2019, Younesi wrote and directed the original movie, Adventure Force 5 for Vudu and Studio71.